nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 **Q**: How do I save my ingredient list?

 **A**: The ingredient list is automatically saved after any operations that edits its contents.
+- The ingredient data is saved under `data/ingredients.txt`
-They are saved under `data\"ingredients.txt"`
+- The threshold data for expiry and stock are saved under `data/thresholds.txt`

 **Q**: How do I transfer my data to another computer?